mrdski/Sandbox-CASMM/scripts/readme.md

 Replacing the old dump with this new one will allow you to load your strapi into whatever state it was in when the dump was made.

 # Issues
-If this does not work, you can alternatively try using the command ```pg_dump all -U postgres -f dumpall.dump```.
+If this does not work, you can alternatively try using the command ```pg_dumpall -U postgres -f dumpall.dump```.
 This will dump all of the databases and you can then manually remove the ones that you didn't mean to grab.